bDunph/ImmersAV/README.md

 The value `pitchOut` is inversely related to the radius of the sphere which means the higher the pitch value the smaller the sphere.
 Conversely, the lower the pitch value, the larger the sphere.
 The fragment shader sends pixel colour data back to `Studio()` asynchronously using a pixel buffer object (PBO).

 ```
-layout(location = 0) out vec4 fragColor;
+layout(location = 0) out vec4 fragColour;
 layout(location = 1) out vec4 dataOut;

 // Output to screen
-fragColor = vec4(colour,1.0);
+fragColour = vec4(colour,1.0);

 // Output to PBO
-dataOut = fragColor;
+dataOut = fragColour;
 ```

 There are two outputs of type `vec4` specified in the fragment shader.
-The vector `fragColor` at `location = 0` is the usual output of the fragment colour to the screen.
+The vector `fragColour` at `location = 0` is the usual output of the fragment colour to the screen.
 The other output, `dataOut`, writes the data to a PBO.
 In this example, the colour vector of the fragment is passed to it.
 The data in the PBO is then read back into memory on the CPU and is accessible from `Studio::Update()` through the struct `PBOInfo`.
 This struct is then passed to `MLRegressionUpdate()` where the data can be used as input to the neural network.

 ```
 if(machineLearning.bRecord)